Table of Contents

 - VI Slice Program (Aggregate): $200,000

-- This program is for moderate-income households who qualify for a mortgage, will be first-time homeowners, and will reside in the USVI (specifically in the home that will be financed through the VI Slice program) for at least 10 years.
+- This program is for moderate-income households who qualify for a mortgage, will be first-time homeowners, and will occupy a home in the USVI for a minimum of 10 years.

 - A first-time homeowner is defined as an individual who has had no ownership in a principal residence during the 3-year period ending on the date of purchase/construction of the property.

-- Find a home to purchase or have a home construction project to finance.
+- First, you must find a home to purchase or have a home construction project to finance.

-- Go to a participating bank or mortgage company (“financing entity)”to apply for a – mortgage on the home or home construction project.
+- Then you must go to a participating bank or mortgage company (“financing entity)”to apply for a mortgage.

-- The financing entity will then qualify you for a specific amount.
+- The financing entity will determine the amount for which you qualify.

-- If you qualify, but experience a shortfall in the down payment or project cost, the financing entity will refer your mortgage application package to the VIEDA.
+- If you qualify, but experience a shortfall, the financing entity will refer your mortgage application package to the VIEDA.

-- The VIEDA will review the financing entity’s documents for program eligibility and approval of “gap” amount.
+- VIEDA will review the financing entity’s documents for program eligibility and approval of “secondary gap” amount.

-- If approved, the financing entity will approve its mortgage amount with the “gap” financing amount from the VIEDA and place a first mortgage lien on the property for its loan amount at closing.
+- If approved, the financing entity will approve its mortgage amount with the “secondary gap” financing amount from the VIEDA and place a first priority mortgage lien on the property for its loan amount at closing.

-- A soft second mortgage will be placed for the VIEDA’s ‘gap’ amount on the property at closing.
+- A soft second mortgage will be place for the VIEDA’s ‘gap’ amount on the property at closing.

 - The VIEDA second mortgage for the ‘gap’ amount will turn into a grant, and be released after 10 years providing the mortgagee(s) maintained the property as their primary residence for the 10-year period.